topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 <br/><br/><br/>

 ## 6.1 Network Connection Through Router
-This method connects the D3-G board to a local network using a standard router.
+This method connects the D3-G to a local network using a standard router.
 The D3-G can obtain an IP address automatically through DHCP or be configured with a static IP address.

 ### 6.1.1 Create Network Configuration File